Small Claims

 Rule of Small Claims Procedure 3.

-• The court emails you a password for ODR and a link.
-The court will use the email on your affidavit and summons
+The court will email you a password for ODR and a link.
+They will use the email on your affidavit and summons.
+Follow the instructions in the email.

-• You must log in within 7 days of filing or your case will be dismissed
+Be sure to log in within 7 days of filing or your case will be dismissed.

 After you log in, wait.
 The defendant has 14 days after being served to log in.
 The day they were served is day 0 and the next day is day 1.